egorquaks/SimplePluginReloader/README.md

 Tab completion is also available for suggesting all available plugins on the server.

-Note that the plugin requires the `spr.reloadplugin` permission to use the command.
+Note that the plugin requires the `spr.reloadplugin` (or OP) permission to use the command.

 ## Acknowledgements